-In general, we were encouraged by the commitments these first 17 states made to using evidence to drive improved student outcomes, particularly among the eight states with the largest number of promising practices.
+In general, we were encouraged by the commitments these 51 states made to using evidence to drive improved student outcomes.
 However, for the majority of states, there were notable gaps that deserve further attention.
-In the report that follows, we summarize trends across states for each of 13 key opportunities in ESSA and spotlight those states with the most promising approaches.
+In the report that follows, we summarize trends across states for each of 13 key opportunities in ESSA first identified in RFA's May 2017 Leverage Points report and spotlight those states with the most promising approaches.